 And by clicking on a tag, you can see additional variable data.
 This allows you to ensure tags are correctly capturing data.

 Want more information on how it works?
-Jump over to this tag debugger tutorial.
-Still want to learn more about what the debugger can do?
 Read on, my friend.

 Test Event-Triggered Tags